flywire/lo-p/docs/07-Non-text_Content.md

 I know the graphic object's URL is stored in the "GraphicURL" property from looking at the documentation for the TextGraphicObject service.
-It can be (almost) directly accessed by typing `lodoc TextGraphicObject service;` unfortunately DuckDuckGo chooses the TextGraphicObjects service, and you need to click on the "TextGraphicObject" link below the title to get to the required page.
+It can be (almost) directly accessed by typing `lodoc TextGraphicObject service`; unfortunately DuckDuckGo chooses the TextGraphicObjects service, and you need to click on the "TextGraphicObject" link below the title to get to the required page.

 It's possible to call setPropertyValue() to change a property:

 `props.setPropertyValue("Transparency", (short)50);`

 **What About the Text Content I Don't Cover?**